Pre-Arrival Information for Incoming Students

 STEP 4: PAY THE SEVIS I-901 FEE

-After you receive your SBU issued I-20/DS-2019, please remember to pay the mandatory, one-time SEVIS I-901 Fee online here.
+After you receive your SBU issued I-20/DS-2019, you are required to pay the mandatory, one-time SEVIS I-901 Fee online.
 Print a copy of your SEVIS fee payment receipt and have it with you when applying for your F-1/J-1 Visa at a U.S. Embassy/Consulate and when entering the U.S.

 STEP 5: APPLY FOR AN F-1 OR J-1 VISA

 If you are outside the U.S. and do not have a valid F-1 / J-1 Visa, follow the steps below to apply for your student visa at a U.S. Embassy/Consulate in your home country: